matcook/cits3001-project/Report.md

 ![Borders on detected objects](report_assets/rule_based_debug.png)

 By restricting the borders to only be drawn in the area the agent is looking for obstacles, it is possible to see what the agent sees, and thus fine tune the rules that define how early the agent should jump to clear the obstacle.

+[talk about PPO agent appearing to do well in training, but that model doesn't do well. have to subjectively pick model that gets furthest]